maplibre/maplibre-rs/docs/src/development-documents/library-packaging/web.md

 ## Required Features

-* WASM Bundling
-  > Make the WASM binary available to users of the maplibre-rs library
+* WASM Bundling: Make the WASM binary available to users of the maplibre-rs library
-* WebWorker Bundling
-  > Make the WebWorker available to users of the maplibre-rs library.
+* WebWorker Bundling: Make the WebWorker available to users of the maplibre-rs library.
 This could also be achived by inlining.
-* WebWorker Inlining
-  > Inline the WebWorker bundle in the library bundle as a string.
+* WebWorker Inlining: Inline the WebWorker bundle in the library bundle as a string.
-* Predictable paths for CJS
-  > TODO
+* Predictable Paths: Without predictable paths, it's difficult for users to reference the wasm file directly from the `node_modules` directory if requried.

 ## Bundler Feature Comparison